Homa

 - Each RPC is handled independently and Flow Control, Retry and Congestion Control are implemented per RPC state.

-- Shortest Remaining Processing Time (SRPT) Scheduling rather than Fair Scheduling
+- Homa uses Shortest Remaining Processing Time (SRPT) Scheduling rather than TCP’s Fair Scheduling.

 - Homa uses SRPT Scheduling (a type of Run-to-Completion Scheduling) to queue messages to send and receive.
 It is best if both, the receiver and the sender, use SRPT, as it prevents short messages from starving behind long messages in queues on both ends.